Sakthilakshmi-M/Sakthilakshmi-M/Readme.md

 ### 🧠 About Me

 Hey there!
-I'm **Sakthilakshmi M** – a code-slinging, bug-chasing, idea-brewing developer currently living my tech dreams as a **Specialist Programmer at Infosys**. 🚀
+I'm **Sakthilakshmi M** – a code-slinging, bug-chasing, idea-brewing developer. 🚀

 I'm driven by a *simple* formula:
 **Curiosity + Code + Coffee = Innovation** ☕💻💡